7 Important Reasons to Stock White Flour

 3. Make Your Very Own Tortillas

-Another reason to stock white flour is because you can use it to make tortillas.
+Another reason to stock white flour is that you can use it to make tortillas.
 Tortillas are a staple in many cuisines, including Mexican and Tex-Mex.
 They can be used for tacos, burritos, quesadillas, and more.
-And while you can buy them at the store, they’re actually very easy to make at home with just a few simple ingredients, including white flour.
+And while you can buy them at the store, they’re effortless to make at home with just a few simple ingredients, including white flour.
 Effortless Bean And Cheese Burritos

 In case you missed this post, How To Make Flour Tortillas From Scratch